Sample Weapons Policy to Put in an Employee Handbook

 Possession of a weapon can be authorized by the company's president to allow security personnel or a trained employee to have a weapon on company property when this possession is determined necessary to secure the safety and security of company employees.
 Only the president, or his designee, may authorize the carrying of or use of a weapon.

-As with every sample policy on this Human Resources site, the sample policy is the starting point for your own policy development.
-This site serves readers in every state and in countries all over the world and cannot possibly anticipate and reflect all of the local, state, or regional differences in laws.
+As with every sample policy in this Human Resources content at TheBalanceCareers, the sample policy is the starting point for your own policy development.
+This site serves readers in every state and in countries all over the world and cannot possibly anticipate and reflect all of the local, state, or regional differences in their laws.

 In Florida, for example, "Florida law allows gun owners to conceal firearms within their privately-owned motor vehicles in an employee parking area."
 In Kentucky, it is legal to keep a legally owned weapon in a locked automobile on company property.
 In reference to people with a concealed carry permit, "No person or organization, public or private, shall prohibit a person from keeping a loaded or unloaded firearm or ammunition, or both, or other deadly weapon in a vehicle in accordance with the provisions of this subsection."